CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 1. Make it easy to author developer learning materials in your native tools.

-2. Provide a simple format into which existing content can be programmatically transformed, making it convenient to migrate existing learning materials from diverse sources into Qwiklabs modules.
+2. Provide a simple format into which existing content can be **programmatically** transformed, making it convenient to migrate existing learning materials from diverse sources into Qwiklabs modules.

+> **Note**: The Lab bundle specification is designed for long term support (even as the spec evolves) and machine-to-machine communication.
+As such, this spec errs on the side of being overly verbose and comprehensive, which can make it more cumbersome to author directly in this format.
+>
+> A Lab bundle should be the **output** of the authoring process, and not necessarily written directly by authors.
+Qwiklabs will create authoring tools that make the authoring experience easier, including a GDoc conversion tool and a Git repo management service, all of which will produce lab bundles as their end product.
+Users are also encouraged to build their own authoring tools that target this spec.

 ## Design Goals